 - drop in heart rate from labor-inducing medications

 - umbilical cord problems

 - uterine rupture

-Given the potential risk, your doctor can choose the safest induction method for your situation.
-The good news is that researchers have found foley bulb induction to be a safe option for a woman with an unfavorable cervix at term.
+Given the potential risks, your doctor can choose the safest induction method for your situation.
+The good news is that researchers have found Foley bulb induction to be a safe option for a woman with an unfavorable cervix at term.

-Labor induction isn't uncommon.
-It accounts for about 25 percent of all deliveries in developed countries.
-Whether your doctor recommends a foley bulb induction or another method, you should understand the medical reasons for the induction, potential benefits, and the potential risks.
+Labor induction isn’t uncommon.
+Whether your doctor recommends a Foley bulb induction or another method, you should understand the medical reasons for the induction, potential benefits, and the potential risks.